bazurbat/jagen/doc/Manual.md

 - **pkg.install** (`pkg_install_*`) — Parameters for the install stage

 - **pkg.requires** — A list of dependencies

-- **pkg.template** — A template which should be used for the current rule.
-  Essentially this means that instead of the default base rule the specified template will be taken and then current rule will be merged into it.
-This template is also passed to the derived rules (from the "requires" lists).
-  Can be 'false' to disable applying the template to the current rule.

-- **pkg.pass_template** — A template which is passed to the derived rules but not applied to the current rule itself.
-It is useful to break cycles of requires.

 - **pkg.stages** — Stores rule targets. _Internal._